www.industryemea.com

 Delta Electronics

-Delta Becomes First Corporation in Taiwan to Serve as an Official Observer at the UN Biodiversity Conference (COP16) to Share its Biodiversity Policies and Coral Restoration Achievements
+Delta Becomes First Corporation in Taiwan to Serve as an Official Observer at the UN Biodiversity Conference (COP16)

-Delta became the 1st corporation in Taiwan to participate in the United Nations Convention on Biological Diversity (CBD) COP 16 conference, held in Colombia, as official observer through its foundation.
+Delta became the 1st corporation in Taiwan to participate in the United Nations Convention on Biological Diversity (CBD) COP 16 conference, held in Colombia, as an official observer through its foundation.

 The Delta Electronics Foundation organized four events onsite, including two side events where it shared coral reservation and one side event that is related to green buildings and corporate biodiversity policies.
 At its booth, Delta showcased its coral restoration achievements.
 Those events attracted hundreds of international climate leaders.
 Today, Delta held a press conference in Taiwan to share these achievements and help Taiwanese stakeholders stay informed about global climate trends.